RafaBVM/NSGs/README.md

 <img src="https://i.imgur.com/UuvI4mc.png" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I go to Client-1’s desktop and notice how I can’t create a new document but i can still access the created documents I made from DC-1
+I go to Client-1’s desktop and notice how I can’t create a new document, but I can still access the created documents I made from DC-1.
 </p>
 <br />